 What we all wouldn’t give to have the power to fall asleep whenever we’d like to.
 And yet, it always seems like whenever we need sleep the very most—there’s a big presentation in the morning, an early-AM flight to catch, or you’re just feeling really tired and want to catch up on those Z’s—that beautiful slumber dances elusively out of reach.
 But believe it or not, this doesn’t always have to be the case.
 You can fall asleep at the drop of a hat if you know what you’re doing.
 To help you along, we’ve compiled 11 secret tricks and techniques that are certain to help you fall asleep faster.
-And to ensure you’re sleeping soundly once you finally get there, be sure to learn the 10 tricks for getting your best sleep ever.
+And for more sage healthy living wisdom, learn How America’s Fittest CEO Defies Aging.

 Yes, seriously.
 Bubbles.
 As Dr. Rachel Marie E. Salas, a professor of neurology at Johns Hopkins, told the New York Post, blowing bubbles serves as a breathing exercise, which calms your body and mind.
 (Ever tried those breathing exercises in yoga?)
 And as an added bonus, since the idea of blowing bubbles when you’re an adult is ridiculously playful, you’re likely to forget any stressful thoughts that may be keeping you up at night.
 And if stress is the thing keeping you up at night, be sure to learn the 30 tricks for conquering stress once and for all.

 Douse your room in lavender fragrance.